ceramic-sf/quick-boi-source/bolq.md

 If powerful people have bad ideas, combat this with good ideas not force.
 ```

 If there is a problem in society it can be solved with good ideas.
 It is not good to try to use force to get rid of the people behind bad ideas.
-So if there is a [wealthy technology creator](#technology-causes-inequality-and-that-is-ok), rather than seeing this as a bad thing and forcefully confiscating their wealth, let them (or come up with a good idea of how to) use that wealth to create more valuable technolgies for the world.
+So if there is a [wealthy technology creator](#technology-causes-inequality-and-that-is-ok), rather than seeing this as a bad thing and forcefully confiscating their wealth, let them (or come up with a good idea of how to) use that wealth to create more valuable technologies for the world.

 *Bad ideas are better addressed by good ideas not force.*